What is Local Listing in SEO?

 5. Beat the Biggest Players

 In such cases, competing with these brands becomes very difficult.
-But a local SEO provides an opportunity to smaller businesses and service providers to present themselves in the market.
+However, local SEO provides an opportunity for smaller businesses and service providers to present themselves in the market.

 By this way, you can get a chance to compete with larger companies in your niche that often dominate the organic as well as paid search results.

 Now, you know what is local listing in SEO and why it matters.

 The next part is setting up the local listing so your business will be visible on top of the organic search results in different search engines and maps.

 However, you need to think about a few important things in order to maximize your ROI by proper allocation of the resources and staff hours.

 You’ll find 100’s of local listing directories to add your business to them, but you should decide which platform makes sense to be listed on.

 It may not be the best approach to add your business to every local listing site, search engine, application or index by investing your valuable time, money and men power just because they exist on the web.